RocketChat/docs-old/api/rest-api/methods/users/setactivestatus.md

 | `confirmRelinquish` | `true` | Optional Default: `false` | Allows user to be deactivated even if it is the last owner of a room. |

 **Note:**
-If `activeStatus=false` & `confirmRelinquish=true` and the user is the last remaining owner of a room, a new owner will be chosen randomly.
+If `activeStatus=false` & `confirmRelinquish=true` and the user is the last remaining owner of a room, the oldest member of that room will be chosen as the new owner.

 ## Example call